Why Atrial Fibrillation Matters

 Can AFib simply go away?

-Overall, most risks, symptoms and consequences of AFib are related to how fast the heart is beating and how often rhythm disturbances occur.
+Overall, most risks, symptoms and outcomes of AFib are related to:

 AFib may be brief, with symptoms that come and go.
-An AFib episode may resolve on its own or it may be persistent and require treatment.
-Sometimes AFib is permanent, and medicines or other treatments can't restore a normal heart rhythm.
+An AFib episode may resolve on its own, or it may be persistent and need treatment.
+Sometimes AFib is permanent.
+Medications or other treatments can’t restore a normal heart rhythm.

-It’s important to work with your health care professional to determine your treatment needs and understand your treatment options.
+It’s important to work with your health care professional to decide on your treatment needs and understand your options.
 It's also important to maintain a heart-healthy lifestyle to reduce your overall risks as much as possible.

 Video: Gregg's stroke story